lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

 - Assessment builder to generate quizzes, rubrics, and feedback forms for instructors.
 - Research grant assistant that uses previous proposals to draft new ones aligned with specific funding calls.

-### Exercise 3: "AI History and Future Horizons" Project
+### Exercise 3: "AI Literacy Program" Project

 **Goal:** Create a collaborative workspace that organizes all resources, prompts, and analyses from the *AI Literacy Program* into one structured environment.
 The team works together to generate study guides, glossaries, and interactive assignments with AI assistance.

 **Why It’s a Project** <p>
 Unlike a single chat, this space integrates: